 Elements of this quality of life include protecting community aesthetics, preserving aspects of the natural and historic environment, accommodating expected growth without adversely affecting residents, and creating and supporting necessary community services that enhance life in the Township.

 Mission

-The mission describes the approach that the Parks & Recreation Department staff will take in providing parks, recreation facilities, trails, natural areas, and programs for Lower Makefield Township.
-The Department is committed to providing top-notch parks and recreation facilities and services for all residents via three key themes:
+The mission describes the approach that the Parks & Recreation natural areas, and programs for Lower Makefield Township.
+The facilities and services for all residents via three key the mes: